-Clip a Paper to the Letter Grid
+Clip a Photo to the Letter Grid

-- Open paper6 (File > Open) from the Class-File folder. - Get the Move tool. - Holding down the Shift key, click and drag the paper onto the document. - In the Menu Bar, choose Layer > Create Clipping Mask. - To reposition the paper, on the document, click and drag on the paper.
-Make sure the boundaries of the paper stay outside the boundaries of the letter grid.
+- Open practice-photo6 (File > Open) from the Class-Files folder. - · Get the Move tool. - Holding down the Shift key, click and drag the photo onto the document. - In the Menu Bar, choose Layer > Create Clipping Mask. - Press Ctrl T (Mac: Cmd T) to get the Transform options.
+Click and drag on the corner handles of the bounding box to resize the photo to look good in the grid.
+To reposition the photo, click and drag inside the bounding box.
+Make sure the boundaries of the photo stay outside the boundaries of the letter grid.
+To rotate the photo, hover your cursor near a corner handle of the bounding box until you see a curved, doubleheaded arrow, then click and drag.
+Click the checkmark to commit the change.